hci-a-if-its-2019/final-project-indrakeenam/README.md

 37. Me : Bisa tunjukkan problem yang tadi dibuat.
 38. Him : (*Hover only at his problem then hover to *Problems menu then back to the problem list and dragged the text)
 39. Him : (*Clicked it but didn't notice it was opening, then scrolled the page down)
-40. Him : Kalau ini sedikit sulit menurut saya, Harusnya kalau bisa di cation gini mouse pointernya berubah.
+40. Him : Kalau ini sedikit sulit menurut saya, Harusnya kalau bisa di action gini mouse pointernya berubah.
 41. Me : Silahkan edit problem yang tadi anda buat.
 42. Him : (*Hovered in problems, Then back to last problem, tries to click it multiple times)
 43. Him : (*Clicked his profile, then clicked the Edit)